Gold Filled: like gold, with the proper care, gold filled jewelry should last a reasonably long time and in most cases a lifetime.

 Stay Dry.
 Apply lotions, perfumes, hair sprays, and make up before putting on your jewelry.
 They may contain chemicals that may damage your jewelry over time.

-Gently wipe chain and acrylic clean after each wear to remove any makeup or oils from the skin.
+Gently wipe chain and acrylic clean occasionally to remove any makeup or oils from the skin.

 Last on, First off.
 Your jewelry should always be put on last and taken off first.

 Store: your jewels separately so that it doesn't scratch or isn't scratched from other jewelry.
-Store them in the plastic baggies and in the velvet bag shipped with your order to keep your jewelry from moisture or any chemicals in the air.
+Store them in a dry place to keep your jewelry from moisture or any chemicals in the air.
+Keep out of direct sunlight.